 - Is our traditional understanding of hell biblical?
 Answer: No

-- Are Genesis chapters 1-11 meant to be understood historically?
+- Are the Genesis creation and flood meant to be understood historically?
 Answer: No

 - Is the Bible equal to ‘God’s word’ (inerrancy)?
 Answer: No

 - Are those who never heard of Jesus ‘lost’?
 Answer: No

 As I worked through many other questions as part of my journey from fundamentalism, I attended a conservative evangelical college and received a degree in Biblical-Historical Studies and even took some seminary classes.
 Parts of my journey from fundamentalism were very scary, but gradually I discovered that much of the baggage I had accepted along with the message of Jesus was not legitimate.

 My journey from the baggage of fundamentalism was quite significant and enlightening.
 But, at one point, a fundamentalist preacher told me I took away everything and left nothing for people to believe in.
 He was correct; I focused on exposing the baggage instead of sharing the positive message, and there is a very positive message.
 After sorting though the baggage, I found that the person of Jesus (as described by his earliest followers) is still very compelling.
 He is the good news for us.

 Jesus remains the most important thing in my life.
 He included me in his invitation, ‘Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.’
 And I accepted his invitation (he also included you.)